What is Bisoprolol?

 What are other uses for Bisoprolol?

 Your health care provider might use this medication for a variety of reasons, and I have listed 3 other common uses here.
 These are off label uses: Angina, Atrial fibrillation/flutter, heart failure with reduced ejection fraction.
-Another, less common reason are ventricular arrhythmia.
+Another, less common reason are ventricular arrhythmias.

 How does Bisoprolol work?